osde8info/zeit-now-deliveries/README.md

 wouldn't have a delivery if they like the arrangement that week.
 They can still make holidays on their usual delivery days too.
 6) A customer shouldn't be able to make a holiday on a date they normally don't have a delivery.
-Likewise they shoudln't be able to opt-in to an order if it is their usual delivery interval.
+Likewise they shouldn't be able to opt-in to an order if it is their usual delivery interval.

 # Tips